apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Specifies how long |TS| keeps connections to origins open if a transaction stalls.

+.. ts:cv:: CONFIG proxy.config.http2.incomplete_header_timeout_in INT 10
+   :reloadable:
+   :units: seconds

+   Specifies how long |TS| keeps streams to clients open after they start sending HTTP headers.
+If a client doesn't send all headers within this time, the stream and connection will be closed.

 .. ts:cv:: CONFIG proxy.config.http2.zombie_debug_timeout_in INT 0
    :reloadable: